ECronin1973/programming-for-data-analytics/README.md

 ### 📁 Source File

-This script is located in the `code` directory and is saved as:
+This script is located in the root directory of the repository and is saved as:
 `assignment02-bankholidays.py`

-### ▶️ Run the program from the `code` directory using Python:
+### ▶️ Run the program from the root directory using Python:

 ```python
 python assignment02-bankholidays.py